Erikssonia edgei

-Erikssonia edgei, commonly known as the Waterberg copper, tilodi copper or Edge's acraea copper, is an obligate myrmecophylous lycaenid butterfly, which is native to Limpopo, South Africa.
+Erikssonia edgei, commonly known as the Waterberg copper, tilodi copper or Edge's acraea copper, is an obligate myrmecophilous lycaenid butterfly, which is native to Limpopo, South Africa.
 The critically endangered butterfly occurs in high-altitude grasslands on sandy substrates, and has only been obtained from the type and one subsequent locality.
 The population at the type locality, a farm in the Waterberg, went extinct about 12 years after its 1980 discovery.
 It was afforded species status in 2010, when no extant populations were known.
 The status of two populations, discovered in 2013 at a private nature reserve to the southeast, remains indeterminate.

 Description and biology

 The forewing length is 12.3-16.8 mm for males and 16.1–19.1 mm for females.
 It was found to be closely related to the Aloeides rough coppers (cf. A. dentatis and A. thyra) and like them, is associated with ground-nesting ants.
 The larvae feed on two species of Gnidia, both poisonous, and shelter by day in the nests of Lepisiota ants, wherein the pupae also develop.

 Adults are on wing from November to April.
 They fly slowly and weakly in the vicinity of their host plants, and dive into the grass when disturbed.
 The males are territorial during the warmer hours of the day, but the females not.
 They like basking in the sun, and often feed on nectar, but not during the hours devoted to territorial behaviour or egg-laying.
 In cool cloudy weather they may be found resting on the sand between grass tufts.